07th-mod/umineko-question/readme.md

 ## Important information

-Generally, you only want to look at the main umineko script, on the '1080p' branch.
+Generally, you only want to look at the main umineko script, on the master branch.

 The main umineko script file for development is located in `InDevelopment\ManualUpdates\0.utf`